NeLy-EPFL/flygym/doc/source/tutorials/rule_based_controller.rst

                        self.weights["rule1"] if is_swinging else 0
                    )

-Rule 2 and rule 3 are based on “early” and “late” stance periods (power stroke).
+Rules 2 and 3 are based on “early” and “late” stance periods (power stroke).
 We will scale their weights by γ, a ratio indicating how far the leg is into the stance phase.
 Let’s define a helper method that calculates γ: